anpham6/chrome-docs/source/cloud/interface.rst

         "overwrite": true, // Always use current filename

-        "contentType": "image/png", // Metadata has higher precedence (default is "application/octet-stream") "minStreamSize": 10485760, // Detect when to use readable stream (not limited to 2gb) "minStreamSize": "10mb",
+        "contentType": "image/png", // Metadata has higher precedence (default is "application/octet-stream")

-        "minStreamSize": -1, // Request transfer using Buffer (small files)
+        "minStreamSize": 0, // Always use readable stream "minStreamSize": "512mb", // Detect when to use readable stream (not limited to 2gb) "minStreamSize": -1, // Prefer transfer by Buffer (small files)

-        "chunkSize": "8mb", // Minimum part size of a parallel upload operation "chunkSize": 33554432, // 8 * 1024 * 1024
+        "chunkSize": "8mb", // Part size of a parallel upload operation "chunkLimit": 4, // Concurrent parts uploading

         "endpoint": "http://hostname/nodejs-001" // Required when different from credential },